silviot/edx-platform-wiki/How-Custom-Response-Python-executes.md

 But what kind of python code can be specified within these script tags?
 For example, what python libraries are available to this python code?

+This code executes in a "jailed" environment to protect the servers.
+The list of python packages available to this code is listed [here](https://github.com/edx/edx-platform/tree/master/requirements/edx-sandbox).
+In addition, [python's standard libraries](https://docs.python.org/2/library/) are available.